ShadowDoggo/sfdl_files/SFDL/Instructions.md

 Click the Uninstall Files button.
 Your game should now be back to normal.

-To recover your previous memory searcher file, go to the memorySearcher folder, delete the .ini file and rename the .ini.bak to .ini

 <img src="https://media.discordapp.net/attachments/735577694489804986/1048959823565291530/image.png" width="500"/>

 © 2022 Shadow Doggo.